 - rm (name of sql file you exported)

 The “wp” command is WP-CLI.
 Here I am exporting the entire wp database to a sql file.
 It will export to the file system, which I am then using “zip” to compress so we can move the entire thing to the development server.
 The sql file will zip up with all of the other site files.
-When zipping it up, the “-r” command is “recursive,” so it will include all of the folders and sub folders.
+When zipping it up, the “-r” command means the operation is “recursive,” so it will include all of the folders and sub folders.
 Then I give my zip file a name and use the wildcard * to indicate that I want every single file.

-IMPORTANT: the “rm” command “removes” (essentially: deletes) the sql file you exported.
+The final step, “rm“, is a command to “remove” a file (in this case, deleting the original sql backup file, which is now included in the zip file we just made – we don’t want that hanging around on the server).
 Do not miss this step – we don’t want to leave the database export laying around.
 If you don’t specify a filename (which we didn’t), there are some random characters added to the filename so it’s not like someone is going to instantly grab this off your site.
 But don’t be foolish and trust that you can leave it there – make sure it’s deleted as soon as you’re done.
-(Note: if you’re using this process just to back up your site and data, you could at this point download your zip file, FTP would be preferred.
-Then delete the SQL and zip files when you’re done.)